mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/CustomOperationTypes.md

 ### Setting State Manually

 `OperationState` has 2 `update` requirements.
-The first is when the in progress operation yields a value when fetching, and this is associated with a `OperationTask`.
+The first is when the in progress operation yields a value when fetching, and this is associated with an `OperationTask`.
 However, the `OperationStore` also allows us to set the state value of the operation directly, which is useful for optimistic UI updates and much more.
-For this, `OperationState` has another update requirement, this time taking a result to the `StateValue` with a `OperationContext`.
+For this, `OperationState` has another update requirement, this time taking a result to the `StateValue` with an `OperationContext`.
 Implementing this is almost identical to the other `update` requirement on `RecursiveState`.

 ```swift
 struct RecursiveState<Value: RecursiveValue>: OperationState {